2025 Capita Spring Break Resort Twin Review

 Here are the things I loved about the Capita Spring Break Resort Twin.

-Versatile Enough for Resort and Park Riding
+It’s Versatile Enough for Both Resort Carving and Park Riding

 This is a board that can truly do it all well.
 It carves, jumps, presses, and can still hold an edge.
 There are few sacrifices with this board.
 If you are looking for one board that can do most riding very well, this is it.

-Offers a Locked-In Yet Playful Feel
+It Offers a Locked-In Yet Playful Feel

 It Has an Exceptional Level of Pop